rust-lang-ru/book/rustbook-ru/nostarch/chapter19.md

-The compiler checks that the range isn’t empty at compile time, and because the only types for which Rust can tell if a range is empty or not are `char` and numeric values, ranges are only allowed with numeric or `char` values.
+The compiler checks that the range isn’t empty at compile time, and because the only types for which Rust can tell if a range is empty or not are `char` and numeric values, ranges are only allowed with numeric or `char` значения.

 Here is an example using ranges of `char` values: